ssarl2/-HTML-NoClickWebPage/README.md

 [![demonstrations](https://img.youtube.com/vi/jSYao6pXsvM/0.jpg)](https://www.youtube.com/watch?v=jSYao6pXsvM)

 Ps.
 The files name are only in korean.
-Because I did this project in 2014 and when I don't speak English.<br>
+Because I did this project in 2014 and when I didn't speak English.<br>
 Instead, there is a demonstration<br>